polysoph/research/planning.md

 * How do we give credit to contributors?
 * Whose job is it to write something up into a completed paper?
 Are papers even the goal?
 * How do you manage discussions with various "threads"?
 * Should we connect researchers who are asking similar questions?
-Getting the same expers together?
+Getting the same experts together?
 (See [the example of Richard Tilley](http://sciencelearn.org.nz/Contexts/Nanoscience/Sci-Media/Video/Scientists-working-together))

 ## Sample Content